rumi87678-design/A-Z-of-Machine_Learning/README.md

 Purpose of This Work

 This repository represents:
-  my first structured exposure to machine learning development of analytical thinking and data handling skills I consider this work a learning foundation, not a finished or advanced project.
+  my first structured exposure to machine learning, development of analytical thinking and data handling skills.
+I consider this work a learning foundation, not a finished or advanced project.

 Disclaimer

 This repository is intended for learning and practice only.
 It does not represent professional-level machine learning, medical advice, or research-grade analysis.